Chart Color Schemes

 Junee has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the region.
-Key projects are Waterworks Road Planning Proposal, Athenium Theatre Upgrade, Junee Licorice and Chocolate Factory Revamp, and Inland Rail - Illabo to Stockinbingal.
+AreaSearch identified three projects likely impacting the region: Waterworks Road Planning Proposal, Athenium Theatre Upgrade, Junee Licorice and Chocolate Factory Revamp, and Inland Rail - Illabo to Stockinbingal.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.